MOODDDII/Doudge-game/README.md

 # Dodge Game 🎮

 A fast-paced browser-based dodge game built with vanilla JavaScript, HTML5, and CSS3.
-Move your player left and right to avoid falling obstacles for as long as possible.
+Control your spaceship and avoid falling asteroids for as long as possible.

 ## 🕹️ Live Demo